jessetvogel/rust-web/README.md

 ### Components & Utilities

-For better or worst it's common in web development to use libraries for various tasks.
+While this library tries to be minimal and has no dependencies the reality in web development is using libraries and ready-made components especially for a few slightly annoying tasks.
 Here are some ideas for commonly used utlities and UI components.
+Utilities can be included in the `examples` folder while components can be stored in a new `components` folder in this repo.

 <details>
 <summary>Commonly used utilities</summary>